How to survive a heart attack when alone

 What about the self-CPR

-When I read the WhatsApp forward, only a couple of things stuck out as odd.
+When I read the WhatsApp forward, only a couple of things stuck out as odd (apart from one major flaw).
 But applying further thought to it brought more to light.
 Here it is:

-I’ve received emergency response training in first aid, evacuation and fire fighting.
-So, I know the basic ABC and CPR.
-If you don’t know what ABC means in this context, you’re automatically disqualified from handling any CPR, let alone self-CPR during a cardiac attack.
+I’ve received emergency response training in first aid (and evacuation and fire fighting).
+So, I know what I am talking about.
+And I know for fact that no cardiologist would ever suggest a self-CPR for a heart attack.
+If you don’t know what ABC means in this context, you’re automatically disqualified from handling any CPR, let alone self-CPR.
 Is ABC some “classified” laypeople first-aider term or something?
-No. The point is, if you don’t know the first thing about swimming, you wouldn’t jump into the ocean to rescue someone drowning in it.
+No. The point is that if you didn’t know the first thing about swimming, you wouldn’t jump into the ocean to rescue someone drowning in it.

 I’m healthy enough to be able to handle a trial run of self-CPR, when I’m conscious, so, I tried doing it exactly as instructed in the message.
 I breathed in, deep, and then coughed as though I’m throwing out stuff from within my chest.
 I did it once.
 Twice.
 Thrice.
 Four times.
 Five.
 I was already panting.
 Six.
 Panting harder.
 Seven.
 Eight.
 Nine.
 Ten.
 Eleven.
 And I stopped.
 Checked my heart rate.
 And decided never to do this again.